Ondansetron: Overdose

 No specific treatment is available for ondansetron overdose; people are managed with supportive measures.
 An antidote to ondansetron is not known.

+Serotonin syndrome

+In 2012, the World Health Organization and Food and Drug Administration, and Health Canada in 2014, released reports and added a boxed warning, that stated use of ondansetron in conjunction with serotonergic drugs (SSRIs, SNRIs, MAOIs and TCAs) had been linked to rare cases of serotonin syndrome.
+Although some members of the scientific and medical community believe these reports were released without substantive evidential foundation, and that the studies cited by the FDA, WHO and HC were flawed.
+Claiming there is no clear and convincing evidence that ondansetron is capable of causing serotonin syndrome, nor any well documented cases where serotonin syndrome could be definitively linked to ondansetron use with a serotonergic drug, leading to needless avoidance of ondansetron for patients taking SSRIs, SNRIs and tricyclics.

 Pharmacology

 Pharmacodynamics

 Ondansetron is a highly selective serotonin 5-HT3 receptor antagonist, with low affinity for dopamine receptors.
 The 5-HT3 receptors are present both peripherally on vagal nerve terminals and centrally in the chemoreceptor trigger zone of the area postrema in the medulla.
 Serotonin is released by the enterochromaffin cells of the small intestine in response to chemotherapeutic agents and may stimulate vagal afferents (via 5-HT3 receptors) to initiate the vomiting reflex.
 It is thought that ondansetron's antiemetic action is mediated mostly via antagonism of vagal afferents with a minor contribution from antagonism of central receptors.
+The R– and S–ondansetron isomers have similar potency as serotonin antagonists when tested on ex vivo rat vagus nerve.
+However, the R–ondansetron enantiomer was 7.9 times more potent as an antagonist of serotonin and 2-methyl-5-hydroxytryptamine (2-methylserotonin) when tested on the longitudinal smooth muscle from guinea pig ileum.
+However, the guinea pig ileum test was likely not as faithful as a test of 5-HT3 receptor antagonism, because ondansetron only partially blocked the effect of serotonin, while it completely blocked the effect of 2-methylserotonin.

 Pharmacokinetics

-Ondansetron may have a degree of peripheral selectivity due to binding to P-glycoprotein and efflux out of the brain at the blood–brain barrier.